appsignal/appsignal-hiring/README.md

 The repository contains a [nextjs](https://nextjs.org) app with [tailwind](https://tailwindcss.com), [jest](https://jestjs.io) and [react-testing](https://testing-library.com/docs/react-testing-library/intro/) already setup.

-You can fork this repository to your own (GitHub) account, clone the repository and install the node packages.
+You can clone this repository and create a new repo on your own GitHub profile.
+You can either keep this public or invite us to your provate repository.
+Please don't use the fork button, as this will make your submission visible to other candidates.

 Commands to install the packages, run the app, and run the tests are below: